Shotguns can be used by all classes except Infiltrators.

 Forward Grip reduces Horizontal Recoil and Horizontal Recoil Tolerance.
 This is worthless for most shotguns, with the exception of Full Auto Shotguns, which suffer from abnormally high Horizontal Recoil and Tolerance.

-It’s handy to unlock a 1x Reflex sight to be able to ADS conveniently, if situation calls for it, or a HS/NV scope to give yourself a better vision at night.
+1x Reflex sight is handy to be able to ADS conveniently, if situation calls for it, or a HS/NV scope to give yourself a better vision at night.

 Slug Ammunition ammo attachment has such a strong effect on shotgun performance that it has a separate section dedicated to it.